-Swallowing and Neurological Rehabilitation specializes in alternative and augmentative communication and is on the Tulsa MDA team to serve the needs of individuals in the Tulsa metro area with ALS and other progressive neuromuscular diseases.
+Our SLPs at Swallowing and Neurological Rehabilitation have experience with alternative and augmentative communication.
+We are on the Tulsa MDA team, where we attend a multidisciplinary clinic to serve individuals with ALS and other progressive neuromuscular diseases falling under the muscular dystrophy diagnosis umbrella.

 When should you see a speech-language pathologist?

 The sooner, the better!
-After a stroke or brain injury, the sooner therapy is intiated, the better the outcomes.
+After a stroke or brain injury, the sooner therapy is initiated, the better the outcomes.
 With progressive disorders, early intervention is equally important.
 Often, when an individual is first diagnosed with a progressive condition such as ALS, their speech may be still relatively spared at that point.
 It is important to seek SLP services at this stage while voice is still relatively intact so that voice banking and device training can be completed early.
+By meeting with the SLP early, you can learn how to record your voice for use on a communication device if one may be needed later.

 Voice Banking: Voice banking involves recording a large sample of a person’s speech that is then analyzed with a special software to create a synthetic voice that approximates the person’s natural speaking voice.
 This synthetic voice can then be later placed on a communication app or device, and the voice of the device will sound very much like the individual versus a computer-like voice and can be used to generate spontaneous messages on the device.
 In some cases if the voice is already incapable of being recorded by the time this process is initiated, a loved one with a similar voice may complete the voice banking process for the individual.